wrporter/advent-of-code/README.md

     leaderboardId: 11111
     memberId: 11111
     ```
-4. Copy the directory [templates/0-template](templates/0-template).
+4. Copy the [src/templates](src/templates) directory.
 This is the base directory for the Go templates to generate files for a new day.
 5. Start a day with `ao start -d 13`.
     - Writes new files from the templates for the day.
     - Starts a timer.